atreyasha/clingo-solvers/README.md

 ## Issues

-Based on local experiments, all solvers except the Minotaur solver in `mino.lp` and/or `mino_alternative.lp` succeeded in Yeti benchmark tests.
+Based on local experiments, all solvers except the Minotaur solver in `minotaur.lp` and/or `minotaur_alternative.lp` succeeded in Yeti benchmark tests.
 Pull requests for an improved Minotaur solver are therefore very welcome.

 ## Vim syntax-highlighting